JOSESAMUEL14/multicloud-cicd/README.md

 Unfixed vulnerabilities are ignored so that vulnerabilities without an available fix do not unnecessarily block the pipeline.

-The embedded pip SBOM file is excluded to avoid duplicate/stale dependency metadata findings.
+The embedded pip SBOM file is excluded to avoid duplicate or stale dependency metadata findings.

 The installed Python packages remain subject to vulnerability scanning.

 ☸️ Kubernetes Validation

-The project uses Kubernetes for deployment validation.
+The project uses Kubernetes for deployment validation through Kind (Kubernetes in Docker).

-Configuration files:
+Configuration Files

 deployment.yaml
 service.yaml